jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6e.md

 <!-- I shall mention only as much of (the subject) as is mentioned in literature and has aroused
 the interest of distinguished men. -->

 Hisab an-nim aims to predict the victor and the vanquished when kings go to war with each other.
-The procedure is to add the numerical total of the letters in the name of each king, according to the system of calculation in which the letters of the alphabet in the sequence alif, b, j . . . are given the numerical values of units, tens, hundreds, and thousands from one to a thousand.
+The procedure is to add the numerical total of the letters in the name of each king, according to the system of calculation in which the letters of the alphabet in the sequence alif, b, j . . . are given the numerical values of units, tens, hundreds, and thousands from 1 to 1,000.

 When that has been done, each total should be divided by nine.
 The fractional remainder, in both cases, should be kept in mind.
 The two fractional remainders should be compared.
 If they are different and both are even or odd numbers, the (king) who has the smaller number will be the victor.
 If one of them is an even and the other an odd number, the (king) who has the larger number will. be the victor.